Over 10 years we help companies reach their financial and branding goals. Engitech is a values-driven technology agency dedicated.

 Homework Gap

-The homework gap is the gulf that exists between students and families that have access to computers and the internet and those who don’t.
-It is part of the digital divide and can affect a student’s ability to:
+The homework gap is the gulf between students and families who have access to computers and the internet and those who do not.
+It affects a student’s ability to complete homework, succeed academically, build career foundations, and access economic opportunity.

 Telehealth

 Health care services are becoming increasingly digitized, and many services are already delivered online.
-As that trend increases, health care could become more efficient, less expensive and more effective.
+As that trend increases, health care can become more efficient, less expensive, and more effective.

 Who Is Affected by the Digital Divide?